sipsmehta/Entity-Extraction-from-OCR-Data/README.md

 ![image](https://github.com/sipsmehta/Entity-Extraction-from-OCR-Data/assets/69897673/eedf3712-7c57-4cae-89ca-0db7d2adb15a)

+# There are several ways to improve the performance of the model used in the above code.
+Here are a few suggestions:

+## Hyperparameter tuning: The performance of the model can be improved by finding the optimal hyperparameters.
+In the above code, the hyperparameters of the Random Forest Classifier are set to default values.
+You can use techniques such as grid search or random search to find the best hyperparameters for your model.

+## Feature engineering: Feature engineering can be used to extract more meaningful features from the data.
+In the above code, only a subset of the available features is used.
+You can explore other features or create new features that might be more useful for the classification task.

+## Data preprocessing: The performance of the model can be improved by performing data preprocessing techniques such as normalization, scaling, and handling missing values.
+In the above code, the data is loaded directly from CSV files without any preprocessing.

+## Ensemble methods: Ensemble methods such as bagging, boosting, or stacking can be used to improve the performance of the model.
+In the above code, a single Random Forest Classifier is used for classification.

+## Other models: You can also explore other machine learning models such as Support Vector Machines, Neural Networks, or Gradient Boosting Machines that might perform better for your classification task.

+## Data augmentation: Data augmentation is a technique used to increase the size of the training set by creating additional examples by manipulating the existing examples.
+This can be used to improve the robustness of the model and prevent overfitting.

 # Contributing
 ## Please feel free to submit issues or pull requests if you encounter any problems or have suggestions for improvements.